real-jame/realjame/content/notes/2023-12-27-snowstorm.md

 date: 2023-12-27
 published: true
 ---
-For the holidays, I added a simple snowing effect.
+For the holidays, I added a simple snowing effect.<!--more-->

 ![Recording of a falling snow effect being overlayed on my website](/note/media/snowstorm.gif)